 The Cost of Non-Compliance

 The federal government continues to enforce workplace rights through lawsuits.
-In fiscal year 2022, the Equal Employment Opportunity Commission (EEOC) made an astonishing 65,000 charges of workplace discrimination and secured a total of $513 million in compensation.
+In fiscal year 2024, the Equal Employment Opportunity Commission (EEOC) filed 110 lawsuits challenging unlawful employment discrimination.

-Wage and hour settlements continue to be the primary compliance exposure for businesses, so HR professionals and executives should focus their efforts on prevention.
+Wage and hour settlements continue to be a primary compliance exposure for businesses, so HR professionals and executives should focus their efforts on prevention.

 Spending money now to help ensure compliance is better than spending even more money down the road in the event of a lawsuit.
 These are some typical wage and hour mistakes HR professionals should try to avoid.